Global Christianity: The History of World Missions and the Expansion of the Church

 Introduction

+When the apostle Paul stood in Athens and declared that God "made from one man every nation of mankind to live on all the face of the earth" (Acts 17:26), he articulated a vision that would shape two millennia of Christian expansion.
 The history of Christian missions is the story of the most remarkable expansion of any religion in human history.
 From its origins in first-century Palestine, Christianity has spread to every continent and culture, becoming the world's largest religion with over 2.4 billion adherents.
 This expansion has not been uniform or unambiguous: it has been accompanied by both extraordinary acts of self-sacrifice and service and by the complicity of the church in colonialism, cultural imperialism, and the suppression of indigenous cultures.

 Biblical Foundation

-The Great Commission
+The Great Commission and the Apostolic Mandate

-The Missio Dei
+The Missio Dei and Trinitarian Mission

 Contemporary missiology has developed the concept of missio Dei (the mission of God) to ground Christian mission in the nature and purposes of God rather than in human initiative.
+This theological framework, articulated by Karl Barth and developed by missiologists like Lesslie Newbigin and David Bosch, emphasizes that mission is not primarily a human activity but God's own work in the world.
 God is a missionary God who sends the Son into the world (John 3:16-17), who sends the Spirit to empower the church's witness (Acts 1:8), and who is working through history to bring all things under the lordship of Christ (Ephesians 1:10).
-The church's mission is participation in God's own mission, not a human program that God endorses.

-The Modern Missionary Movement
+William Carey and the Modern Missionary Movement

 The nineteenth century's missionary expansion was accompanied by significant theological debates about the relationship between the gospel and culture, the role of indigenous leadership, and the relationship between evangelism and social action.
 These debates, which continue to shape contemporary missiology, reflect the complexity of the missionary enterprise and the difficulty of distinguishing between the gospel and the cultural forms in which it is expressed.

-The Shift to the Global South
+The Twentieth Century: Decolonization and the Shift to the Global South

 The most significant development in twentieth-century Christianity has been the dramatic shift of the church's center of gravity from the Global North to the Global South.
 Philip Jenkins's The Next Christendom (2002) documented this shift, arguing that the future of Christianity lies in Africa, Asia, and Latin America, where the church is growing rapidly and where Christianity is being expressed in new and vital forms.
 This shift has profound implications for the theology, worship, and mission of the global church.